What's

 Screw the lid on

-Then clean the edges of your pot thoroughly.
-If you have used a good funnel, you will hardly have to clean.
-If you work with food that is not greasy or sticky, a clean dishcloth with water is often sufficient.
-If you work with greasy or sticky food, vinegar can help you degrease the edge.
-Then take a clean dishcloth, put some vinegar on it and then pull it along the edge.
+Next, thoroughly clean the rims of your jar.
+If you used a good funnel, you'll hardly need to clean.
+If you're working with food that isn't greasy or sticky, a clean dishcloth with water is often sufficient.
+If you're working with greasy or sticky food, vinegar can be a good way to degrease the rim.
+Take a clean dishcloth, put some vinegar on it, and then run it along the rim.

-It is very important that the edge is clean, otherwise the lid will not adhere to the glass edge.
-Then screw the lid on finger tight, so not super tight.
-If you tighten it very tightly, the remaining air can no longer be pushed out during pressure canning.
-Air will then remain in your pot and you don't want that.
+It's crucial that the rim is clean, otherwise the lid won't adhere to the glass rim.
+Tighten the lid until it's finger-tight, but not super tight.
+If you tighten it too tightly, any remaining air won't be able to escape during pressure canning.
+This will leave air trapped in your jar, which you don't want.

 05

-When your jars are ready for canning, fill the canner with 3 liters of water.
-It doesn't matter how many pots you have in there, it's always 3 liters of water.
-Be careful: if your jars are hot, put hot water in your canner.
-If your pots are cold, put cold water in them.
+When your jars are ready to preserve, fill the canner with 3 liters of water.
+It doesn't matter how many jars you have, there should always be 3 liters of water.
+Note: if your jars are hot, add hot water to the canner.
+If your jars are cold, add cold water.
 Then place your jars in the canner.

-Check whether the ring in your lid is properly seated and place the lid on the canner.
-Turn your heat up very high and wait until you hear steam coming out of the valve.
-How long this takes varies per hob and whether you started with cold or hot pots.
-As soon as power comes from the valve (and the pin in the right handle of the CanMate has risen), turn the heat down a bit.
-You want to avoid losing too much moisture from the canner, which could cause your canner to boil dry.
+Double-check that the ring in your lid is properly positioned and place the lid on the canner, without the weight.
+Turn your heat up to high and wait until you hear/see steam coming from the valve.
+The time this takes varies depending on your stovetop and whether you started with cold or hot jars.
+Once the valve is switched on (and the pin in the right handle of the CanMate has popped up), lower the heat slightly.
+You want to avoid losing too much moisture from the canner, which could cause it to boil dry.

 Fill the canner